ece257b/WiROS_Classification/README.md

-# Wireless Sensing Classification Project
+# Data Collection and Classification of Wireless Sensing for Robotics Applications

 ## Overview
 This repository contains MATLAB scripts for implementing three different methods for classifying wireless sensing data: SVM (Support Vector Machine), Simple Threshold, and CNN (Convolutional Neural Network).
 These scripts are part of a project aimed at analyzing Angle of Arrival (AoA) and Time of Flight (ToF) profiles obtained from wireless communication devices.